 Explore the Ha Ha Tonka Natural BridgeJust below the castle ruins, you’ll find the Ha Ha Tonka Natural Bridge.
 The bridge is 70 feet wide, spans 60 feet, and reaches more than 100 feet in the air.
 At one time, this bridge served as the primary entrance for the castle grounds like a medieval drawbridge.
 Today all traffic over the top, including foot traffic, is prohibited to preserve the feature.
 While you’re visiting the natural bridge, be sure to keep heading down the trail a short bit to see the Colosseum, a gigantic 500 feet long and 300 feet wide sinkhole.
 If you like, there is a small picnic area complete with tables and grills adjacent to the natural bridge parking area.

 Go for a Hike on the Ha Ha Tonka TrailsThirteen trails crisscross Ha Ha Tonka State Park with more than 15 miles of marked routes.
 Highlights include: the Ha Ha Tonka Castle ruins, crystal blue Ha Ha Tonka Springs, several karst features such as the natural bridge, Devil’s Bathtub, and several sinkholes.
 Trail conditions range from paved paths to wooden boardwalks to the natural trail surface.
 Of note is the 316-step wood staircase that takes visitors from the spring head at lake level to the ruins at the top of the bluff.
+When you’re hiking, pay close attention to the confluence of trails between the post office and the natural bridge.
+Up to four trails can share the same track, each with its own blazes.
+This will reduce your total distance traveled, as you’re hiking two or more trails simultaneously, but be careful with navigation.

 Individual Trail DescriptionsDetails for each trail are provided below and on our interactive Ha Ha Tonka Park Map.